Nutty

 Stocks & Shares Junior ISA

-This is where your kids' savings will really grow.
-When you save in a Stocks & Shares Junior ISA, your ISA provider (the company that looks after the ISA) will work with an investment fund (the experts who manage investments) to grow your kids' savings safely over time – with the aim for your kid to be rolling in it by the time they’re 18 – with all the money being completely tax-free!
+This is where your kids' savings will really grow over time.
+When you save in a Stocks & Shares Junior ISA, your ISA provider (the company that looks after the ISA) will work with an investment fund (the experts who manage investments) to grow your kids' savings sensibly over time – with the aim of creating a substantial savings pot by the time they’re 18 – with all the money being completely tax-free!

 It will then turn into a regular Stocks & Shares ISA when they're 18.